Standard Manifold Piping for older Cast Iron Boilers

 Let's look at what advantages we have over the manifold of yesteryear.
 We have a single purge drain on the boiler riser instead of one for each return pipe.
 This is more service friendly than the older style.
 The valves above the flow checks can all be closed, close the feed valve and the supply manifold valve.
 You can now drain off a little bit of water that is isolated between the closed valves.
 We can service the circulators, flow checks (not shown), zone valves if used, check the air charge on the expansion tank, air separator and air vent service/replacement without losing much water and may not need purged.

 When the service is complete open the fill valve first.
 Secondly open one of the valves on any zone or zone valve.
 Run the circulator for that zone.
 Since we are pumping away from the expansion tank, normally there is no purging needed.
 We have not allowed enough water into the piping to stop the flow.
 The pump will break the air into smaller bubbles by adding pressure to the zone.
-The smaller less buoyant air bubbles work their way to the boiler which is heating the water driving the air out of the water.
+The smaller less buoyant air bubbles work their way to the boiler which is heating the water and driving the air out of the water.
 The water and air move to the air separator and vents the air.
 Continue the same steps with all the remaining zones, pack up and go home.
 No need to ever purge the heating system again unless you must completely drain the heating system of all the water.

 There are variations of the above drawing if you keep the same idea.
 You may use a circulator and zone valves instead of multiple circulators and flow control valves.
 You can choose circulators with internal flow checks instead of circulators with flow control valves.
 Maybe use circulators with internal flow check and flange isolation flanges and eliminate the flow checks and shut off ball valves.
 Just keep in mind that the whole idea here is ease of service.

 Disclaimer: The information found on this web site is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+All preventive maintenance, service, installations should be reviewed on a per-job situation.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or its personnel accepts no responsibility for improper information or application, damage to property or bodily injury from applied information found on this web site.